ballerina-platform/ballerina-dev-website/spec/http/spec.md

 ###### 2.4.2.2 Non Entity body methods

 GET, HEAD, OPTIONS methods are considered as non entity body methods.
-These remote functions do not contain RequestMessage, but the header map an optional param.
+These remote methods do not contain RequestMessage, but the header map an optional param.